XcodeBuild MCP server

 }

-Client-Specific Installation
+Client-Specific Instructions

 OpenAI Codex CLI

-Add to your Codex CLI config file:
+Add this to your Codex CLI config file:

 [mcp_servers.XcodeBuildMCP]